What to do if you have not been paid minimum wage

-If you are not able to resolve the issue with your employer and feel you need to take things further, you can speak to an Acas helpline adviser who will explain possible next steps and the risks and benefits of each.
+If you are not able to resolve the issue with your employer and feel you need to take things further, you can contact the Acas helpline.

 Reporting to HMRC to investigate

-If you have not been paid the minimum wage you are entitled to, you can make a complaint to HMRC (HM Revenue & Customs).
+If you have not been paid the minimum wage you are entitled to, you can make a complaint to HMRC.

 Complaints to HMRC can be anonymous.

 If HMRC finds that your employer has not paid at least the minimum wage, they can:

 - issue a notice to your employer to pay money owed to you, going back a maximum of 6 years

 - issue a fine to your employer for not paying the correct rate of pay

 - take your employer to court if they refuse to pay

 To report a complaint to HMRC, either: